TLeafWolf/C-_Group_Project/README.md

 One class is for taking orders (done By Teresa)

-Class to return/display order information (Being worked on)
+Class to return/display order information

 ## Implementing a modular approach by using functions (10 points).